-- 1. To reduce disparities in healthcare access among Nevada's medically underserved communities of color and those living at 200% or below poverty level that have been disproportionately impacted by COVID. - 2.
-To increase equitable access to community supports, services and resources that can improve the social determinants linked with health and well-being of families with young children. - 3.
+To reduce disparities in healthcare access among Nevada's medically underserved communities of color and those living at 200% or below poverty level that have been disproportionately impacted by COVID.

+To increase equitable access to community supports, services and resources that can improve the social determinants linked with health and well-being of families with young children.

 To strengthen families/caregivers' knowledge, skills and practices in maintaining the social, emotional and physical health and well-being of each family member, especially during times of crisis.

-Licensed center-base d ---------------------- ---

-- License exempt center-based

-- Licensed family child care home
+[x] Licensed family child care home

-- License- exempt family child care home

-- In-home care (care in the child's own home)

-- I. Coordinating with mental health consultants.
+[] I. Coordinating with mental health consultants.

-the second s

-Licensed contor- hacad

-LICENSEU Center- Daseu

--

-- License exempt center-based

-- Licensed family child care home

-- License- exempt family child care home
+[] Licensed center-based [] License exempt center-based [] Licensed family child care home

-- In-home care (care in the child's own home)

-- m.
+[] m.
 Establishing systems to collect real time data on available (vacant) slots in ECE settings, by age of child, quality level, and location of program.
-Describe: